Laugh and Learn?

 I honestly can’t remember the last time I laughed so hard or learned so much.

 While today there is a better understanding and acceptance that children learn through their play, we typically don’t equate fun and playfulness with adult learning.
-My recent experience was a reminder that perhaps we should.
+Perhaps we should.

 The occasion was a retreat our team organized for a diverse group of participants who came together to share, learn, and celebrate their experiences as community leaders.